‘The ISO Collection’ preparation

 - Have clean fingernails and keep polish to natural colours.

 - Both adults look best in a similar colours, rather than opposites.
 For more detailed tips on what family or groups should wear in photos click here.

 - For mums, I suggest wearing a top that covers your chest well as when you hold your baby, low cut tops tend to get lower!
 It also allows me to take photos from above as you look down at your baby.

-- Wear something that makes you feel like you look awesome!
+- Wear something that makes you feel wonderful.
 If you feel comfortable with how you’re dressed, you will exude the confidence you want in front of the camera.

 - Darker colours are more flattering and slimming.

 - Vertical lines are also slimming – eg. long jewellery, shirt with decorative pattern or slits down arms.

 - Don’t wear clothes that are too tight – you won’t look your best and you don’t look as relaxed in the photo.

 - Sleeves usually look better than sleeveless or short sleeves.

 - For a family portrait, make sure the colors coordinate and that one person’s outfit isn’t going to make them stand out from the rest.